 In the afternoon, we took a five-hour excursion by land to visit Sivasagar and learned about the history of the Ahom Kingdom, ruling for over 600 years in Assam.

-We climbed the Sivasagar Savadol structure that was built by the Ahoms, with a view of the surrounding streets leading to a temple.
-Blessing strings were tied to our wrists as we entered the ancient temple.
+We climbed the Sivasagar Savadol structure, built by the Ahoms, which offered a view of the surrounding streets leading to a temple.
+As we entered the ancient temple, they tied blessing strings to our wrists.

 We returned to the ship for cocktails and a farewell dinner.
 Mayuresh, our guide and photographer put together a beautiful and moving video of our cruise.